Amphibians

 What are amphibians?

-Amphibians are a group of vertebrate animals known for their unique life cycle, typically featuring an aquatic larval stage and a terrestrial or semi-aquatic adult stage.
+They are a group of vertebrate animals popular for their unique life cycle.
+Typically featuring an aquatic larval stage and a terrestrial or semi-aquatic adult stage.

 How do amphibians breathe?